sporto/elm-workshop/content/05-effects/05-format-time.md

 The [documentation for the `Time` type][time.time] reveals that `Time` is just an alias for `Float` – a floating point number.
 In fact, a `Time` is just
-a number of milliseconds since midnight on 1 January, 1970.
+a number of milliseconds since midnight on 1 January, 1970 UTC.

-We can use some of the other functions in [the `Time` module][time] to convert such a value in to the hours, minutes and seconds we need for our clock.
+We can use some of the other functions in [the `Time` module][time.time] to convert such a value in to the hours, minutes and seconds we need for our clock.
 Let’s write a function to do this.